Symplectic Hodge Theory on Lie Algebroids: Examples

-The map $[L]^2$ is clearly an isomorphism, but $[L]$ is not as it has nontrivial kernel, and doesn't surject either.
+The map $[L]^2$ is clearly an isomorphism, but $[L]$ is not as it has nontrivial kernel.
 This satisfies the criteria of Theorem \ref{AlgebroidQuad} of degree $s=1$ where we take $\A=TM$, the identity as the anchor, and the differential as the classical deRham differential.